MLD3/Hierarchical_Survival_Analysis/Source code/MIMIC-III feature extraction/Readme.md

 ## To Use FIDDLE

-1. Change the following files: config.yaml
+1. Change the file config.yaml by replacing the empty strings with the instructions next to them.
 2. Run the file run_fiddle.py.
 It has no required arguments.